-How to Access Your Inner Guide to Make Better Decisions and Follow Your True Path
+How to Access Your Inner Guide for Better Decisions and Genuine Direction

 What It Means To Decide

-The Latin root of decision means to cut off or kill; to decide is to cut off or kill other options, which our mind dislikes doing.
+The Latin root of decision means to cut off or kill.
+To decide is to cut off or destroy other options, which our mind dislikes doing.

 So we often avoid making difficult decisions.
 Avoidance, of course, only prolongs our anguish.